Introduction to Stress Management Tips

 2. Sudden Stress: This type of stress is brought on by sudden events like fear of job loss, death in the family, accident, unpaid debt, and so on.

-3. Traumatic Stress: This occurs when the person faces with life and death situation and is in the danger of being seriously hurt or even killed, like assault, major accident, or going for a war.
+3. Traumatic Stress: This occurs when the person faces with life and death situation and is in danger of being seriously hurt or even killed, like assault, major accident, or going for a war.
 Soldiers returning from war often face post-traumatic stress disorder; it takes a lot of time to heal them psychologically and should be done by a psychiatrist.

 Categories of Stress